American Battery Technology (ABAT)

 Share Issuance

-- During fiscal year 2025, ABAT issued equity and converted debt into common shares, which led to approximately 97.4 million shares outstanding as of June 30, 2025.
-The company also had $36.94 million in financing activities for the year, including proceeds from equity offerings and warrant exercises.
+- In fiscal year 2025, the company issued equity and converted debt into common shares, increasing shares outstanding to approximately 97.4 million as of June 30, 2025.

 Inbound Investments

-- ABAT secured a $144 million federal grant from the U.S. Department of Energy to support the development of a second battery recycling facility.
+- ABAT was awarded a $144 million grant from the U.S. Department of Energy (DOE) for the construction of a second battery recycling facility, with construction commencing in January 2025.

 Capital Expenditures